Kanda hano urebe videwo ifite ubusobanuro mu Kinyarwanda.

 CLEAN START

-At Sasa, hygiene is built into the rhythm of our football sessions, exploring how, when and why to wash with soap.
+At Sasa, hygiene is built into the rhythm of our football sessions, learning how to keep ourselves safe in engaging, sport-focused ways.
 It’s simple, everyday knowledge children can share.

 Through our partners, we also provide soap for kids to use at home.
 By weaving hygiene education into our programme, we support the conditions for building routines that protect children’s health and the health of their communities.